 Hierarchy of road users

 Everyone has a responsibility to use the roads safely, whether they’re walking, cycling, driving or on a motorcycle or a horse.
-For the first time there’s now an official hierarchy of road users, with the least vulnerable having a greater responsibility towards the most vulnerable.
-So as a driver you now have a greater duty towards pedestrians and cyclists.
-In theory nothing has changed because drivers have always had to be careful, but the Highway Code changes mean that in the event of a crash, you can be held to account more easily if you drive poorly.
+For the first time, there’s now an official hierarchy of road users, with the least vulnerable having a greater responsibility towards the most vulnerable.
+So as a driver, you now have a greater duty towards pedestrians and cyclists.
+In theory, nothing has changed because drivers have always had to be careful, but the Highway Code changes mean that in the event of a crash, you can be held to account more easily if you drive poorly.

 Pedestrians crossing the road at junctions

-Pedestrians have always had the right of way if they’re already in the road.
+Pedestrians have always had the right of way if they’re already on the road.
 Now, if traffic is turning into a road that a pedestrian is crossing, a cyclist or driver should wait and allow the walker to get to the other side.

 The Highway Code changes also provide clarification about rights of way on zebra and parallel crossings.
 The rules are simple: road users, including motorcyclists and cyclists, must give way to anyone walking or cycling across these crossing types.